iterative/dvc.org/static/docs/commands-reference/fetch.md

 - `-d`, `--with-deps` - fetch cache by tracking dependencies to the named target stages.
 This option only has effect when one or more `targets` are specified.
 By traversing the dependencies, DVC searches backward through the pipeline from the named target(s).
-This means DVC will not fetch files needed later in the pipeline than the named target(s).
+This means DVC will not fetch files referenced later in the pipeline than the named target(s).

 - `-R`, `--recursive` - this option tells DVC that `targets` are directories (not DVC files), and to traverse them recursively.
 All DVC files found will be read in order to determine the set of data files to fetch.

 - `-j JOBS`, `--jobs JOBS` - number of threads to run simultaneously to handle the downloading of files from the remote.
 Using more jobs may improve the total download speed if a combination of small and large files are being fetched.
   The default value is `4 * cpu_count()`.
 For SSH remotes default is 4.
-  > Note, this applies only to local remotes and for SSH remotes.
+  > Note, this option applies only to fetching from local remotes or from SSH remotes.
 (See `dvc remote` for more information about remotes.)

 - `-a`, `--all-branches` - fetch cache for all branches, not just the active one.
 This means that you'll the files needed to reproduce different